graphnote-app/graphnote/README.md

 # Graphnote
-Client for iOS and macOS
+Graphnote Client for iOS and macOS